London stocks edge higher, Shell caps gains | Business

 London stocks edge higher, Shell caps gains

-UK's blue-chip shares rose on Thursday, led by banks and consumer stocks, although they lagged major European peers as a profit warning from Shell hit oil stocks.
+UK's blue-chip shares rose on Thursday, led by banks and consumer stocks, although they lagged major European peers as Shell said its third-quarter profit would be pressured by a near halving of oil refining margins.
 The export-oriented FTSE 100 was up 0.2%, while the more domestically oriented FTSE 250 was off 0.6% by 0722 GMT.

 - Country: